-- (a) Section five hundred and fifty-eight: In subsection one omit the words "penal servitude, or" and insert at the end of subsection two the following words: "Such recognizance may also contain additional conditions with respect to all or any of the following matters":- - (i) The supervision of the offender by a probation officer during the period specified in the recognizance, and such other conditions for securing such supervision as may be specified therein. - (ii) For prohibiting the offender from associating with thieves and other undesirable persons, or from frequenting undesirable places. - (iii) As to the abstention of the offender from intoxicating liquor. - (iv) Generally for securing that the offender shall lead an honest and industrious life. - (b) Section five hundred and fifty-nine: In subsection two, after the words "of any such order", insert the words "or may direct that the recognizance mentioned in section five hundred and fifty-eight, subsection two, shall be further conditioned that the offender shall perform any order made or any directions given under section five hundred and fifty-nine, subsection one, and may in the sentence passed upon the offender sentence him to such additional terms as to the court may seem fitting to be served by him in the event of his failure to give such security or to comply with such condition of the recognizance". - (c) The same section is further amended by adding at the end of subsection two the words "or recognizance so conditioned being entered into".
+(i) The supervision of the offender by a probation officer during the period specified in the recognizance, and such other conditions for securing such supervision as may be specified therein.

+(ii) For prohibiting the offender from associating with thieves and other undesirable persons, or from frequenting undesirable places.

+(iii) As to the abstention of the offender from intoxicating liquor.

+(iv) Generally for securing that the offender shall lead an honest and industrious life. (b) Section five hundred and fifty-nine: In subsection two, after the words "of any such order", insert the words "or may direct that the recognizance mentioned in section five hundred and fifty-eight, subsection two, shall be further conditioned that the offender shall perform any order made or any directions given under section five hundred and fifty-nine, subsection one, and may in the sentence passed upon the offender sentence him to such additional terms as to the court may seem fitting to be served by him in the event of his failure to give such security or to comply with such condition of the recognizance".

+(c) The same section is further amended by adding at the end of subsection two the words "or recognizance so conditioned being entered (d)

+into".
-(d) Section five hundred and sixty-one is repealed, and the following is substituted :---

-561. (1) If during the period specified in the recognizance an offender so discharged

-- (a) is proved to any justice to have failed to report his address and occupation to the person at the times and in the manner prescribed by the last preceding section; or - (b) is charged by an officer of police with getting his livelihood by dishonest means, and, being brought before any justice, it appears to such justice that there are reasonable grounds for believing that he is getting his livelihood by dishonest means; or - (c) on being charged with an offence punishable on indictment, or summary conviction, and on being required by the justice or justices before whom he is charged to give his name and address, refuses to do so, or gives a false name or a false address; or - (d) is convicted of any offence against the Vagrancy Act, 1902, or of any indictable offence, or of any offence punishable on summary conviction, and for which imprisonment for a period exceeding one month may be imposed;
+- (d) Section five hundred and sixty-one is repealed, and the following is substituted:- - 561.
+(1) If during the period specified in the recognizance an offender so discharged - (a) is proved to any justice to have failed to report his address and occupation to the person at the times and in the manner prescribed by the last preceding section; or - (b) is charged by an officer of police with getting his livelihood by dishonest means, and, being brought before any justice, it appears to such justice that there are reasonable grounds for believing that he is getting his livelihood by dishonest means; or - (c) on being charged with an offence punishable on indictment, or summary conviction, and on being required by the justice or justices before whom he is charged to give his name and address, refuses to do so, or gives a false name or a false address; or - (d) is convicted of any offence against the Vagrancy Act, 1902, or of any indictable offence, or of any offence punishable on summary conviction, and for which imprisonment for a period exceeding one month may be imposed;

 then, and in any of such cases, the court or judge or the justice or justices before whom such proof is given, or before whom the offender is so charged, or convicted, may, whether the period named in the recognizance has or has not expired, forfeit the recognizance, and may direct him to be committed to prison to perform his sentence as aforesaid or so much thereof as remains to be performed, under the provisions hereinbefore contained, and he shall be so committed accordingly, and the judge or justice or justices may grant any necessary warrant for his committal.
-(2) 21
+(2)